 - Pros: Strongest above-ground pools, replaceable pool liner, no disassembly at the end of summer, lots of size and shape options.

-- Cons: Pricey (starting around $3,000 and up), may require professional installation.
+- Cons: Pricey (starting around $2,500 and up), and may require professional installation.

 How do I prepare my yard for installing an above-ground pool?